Discount Firearms, No Credit Card Fees, Low Shipping Rates. Online Gun Store.

 An SBR is a type of firearm that is basically any rifle with a barrel shorter than 16″ or smaller than 26″ overall length.
 SBRs are regulated by the National Firearms Act (NFA) as our machine guns and silencers.

-The process to create an SBR is quite similar to silencer ownership and there are three methods:
+The process to create an SBR is quite similar to silencer ownership:

 1) You pick out an SBR you want to buy, we take payment and then transfer it in.
-Once we have it (usually takes two months for the paperwork to clear) we then help you submit the proper paperwork (form 5320.4 AKA Form 4) along with the $200 tax.
-Once approved you pick it up from us (and submit a form 4473).
+Once we have it (usually only takes a few days but can be up to 8 weeks) we then help you submit the proper paperwork (form 5320.4 AKA Form 4) along with the $200 tax.
+Once approved you pick it up from us (same process as buying a handgun at this point).
 Simple.

-In all cases the SBR must be engraved on the receiver with the makers name, city and state; our name if we make it and youe name if you make it.
+In all cases the SBR must be engraved on the receiver with the makers name, city and state; your name if you make it.

 Also, an SBR rifle can be removed from the NFA list if the firearm is modified back to a non-SBR configuration and can then be sold, kept, gifted without the need for NFA transfer paperwork.
 The owner of the SBR must destroy, dispose or etc of the original SBR barrel.
 If you keep the short barrel the ATF still considers you in possession of an SBR.
 I like this fact as it gives you options in the future if needed.